WolframResearch/WolframWebEngineForPython/README.md

 #### --initfile FILE

-Allows you to specify a custom init file
+Allows you to specify a custom file containing code to be run when a new kernel is started

 ```
 >>> python3 -m wolframwebengine --initfile myinit.m